 Engineering firms with a design-build team and engineers on staff will likely qualify for this valuable incentive through their innovative activities, such as developing new products and designing new concepts.

-With that in mind, the following are 6 qualifying activities conducted by engineering firm activities that frequently qualify for R&D tax credits:
+With that in mind, the following are six qualifying activities for the R&D Tax Credit conducted by engineering firms:

 - Determining alternative structural designs